grokpot/wg_chatbot/README.md

 - `HEROKU_API_KEY`: The account-associated API key
 - `HEROKU_RYANS_EMAIL`: The account email address
 - `TELEGRAM_BOT_TOKEN`: The bot API token (see `Bot Setup`)
-- `TELEGRAM_DEV_CHAT_ID`: The dev/test chat ID - note this is still included in the Github "production" environment - this is simply just another chat for testing commands and not spamming WG chat members
+- `TELEGRAM_DEV_CHAT_ID`: The dev/test chat ID
+  - note this is still included in the Github "production" environment
+  - this is simply just another chat for testing commands and not spamming WG chat members
 - `TELEGRAM_WG_CHAT_ID`: The actual "production" chat ID

+### Redis
+Why include a redis server?
+Heroku periodically restarts apps, which means if we want to monitor new deployments and notify the dev channel "Hey there's a new deployment", we have to somehow maintain state to say new ≠ old.
+We store the old Github commit SHA in Redis so when the server starts up, it checks if the environment variable `GITHUB_COMMIT_SHA` is equal to what is stored in Redis.
+If not, we notify that a new deployment has taken place.
+If so, we know Heroku has restarted the dyno and it's not a new deployment.

+Instead of using Redis, we could probably call Heroku API to unset a config var, but updating config vars in Heroku restarts the dyno, which gets tricky.

 ## Bot Setup